The Books of Waiting. Book Two:Disappeared Prayers

 The Books of Waiting began from performative actions based on personal memories recorded between 2010 and 2012.
-A narrative developed from embodied explorations of such memories as performativities.
-Organized in chapters, the artwork includes texts from the artist as responses interspersed with letters from her mother—which she found after her sudden death in 1999.
+A narrative developed from an embodiment exploration of such memories and organized in video-chapters, including my texts interspersed with letters from my mother, which I found after her sudden death in 1999.

-The performativities engaged the mimetic imagination from visceral memories.
-These were recorded in non-controlled spaces in Canada and the United States.
-The Books of Waiting express dimensions—from deep within the body—of state violence's intangible impacts.
+The recordings took place in non-controlled spaces in Canada and the United States.
+The work expresses dimensions—from deep within the body—of state violence's intangible impacts.